SamBalakhanei/CS180P4/Tests.md

 **Test 3**: List Student

 **Assume that the user is a tutor
-1) User selects the List Tutor button
+1) User selects the "List Student" button
-2) User sees a dropdown menu of all the unblocked tutors
+2) User sees a dropdown menu of all the unblocked students
-3) User selects a tutor
+3) User selects a student
-4) User selects the Ok button
+4) User selects the "Ok" button

 Expected result: Application loads a page with several options related to messaging.